In this article, I’ll be recommending 15 fast-growing evergreen shrubs for the sake of your privacy, shade, and screening.

 This perennial plant comes in different variations.

-Foliage colors include dark green, green and white, and purple with beautiful white blooms (during the summer period).
+Foliage colors include dark green, green, white, and purple with beautiful white blooms (during the summer period).

-In the fall, you’ll spot some clusters of nice little purple berries.
+In the fall, you’ll spot some lovely little purple berries clusters.

 You can try these varieties –